telerik/blazor-docs/getting-started/what-you-need.md

 > * .NET 8 Blazor Web Apps with **Global** interactivity location
 > * Blazor Server, WebAssembly and Hybrid apps in all .NET versions
 >
 > If you have a .NET 8 Blazor Web App with **Per page/component** interactivity location, then the correct `TelerikRootComponent` usage is different.
-The component still needs to wrap all other Telerik components, but it cannot reside in a layout file.
+The component still needs to wrap all other Telerik components, but it cannot reside in a static layout file, because the [other Telerik component will not detect it]({%slug common-kb-component-requires-telerikrootcomponent%}).
 Refer to section [Interactivity Considerations]({%slug rootcomponent-overview%}#interactivity-considerations) and article [Using TelerikRootComponent with Per Page/Component Interactivity]({%slug rootcomponent-percomponent%}).

 ### Optimal TelerikRootComponent Usage